VincentToups/emacs-utils/microstack.md

 into a series of single-character "operands," numbers or strings and then passes that sequence through a translator which transforms symbols into stack-language words using a dictionary.
-Operands are single characters, strings are like Lisp strings, numbers like lisp numbers, and the only special syntax is `[]` for quotation.
+Operands are single characters, strings are like Lisp strings (except they can be delimimted with single or double quotes in pairs), numbers like lisp numbers, and the only special syntax is `[]` for quotation.
 Everything inside a `[]` is compiled into a stack-quotation using the microstack compiler.